Setting up a Hugo development server

 To shut down the development server when you’re done, go back to your terminal and press: Ctrl + C

 It’s a good idea to start hugo server one last time after you’re done in case you overlooked any issues in its output while it was running.
-The Hugo dev server will fail to start if there are any serious issues, so this is a good final check.
+The Hugo dev server will fail to start if there are any serious issues, so this is a good way to do a final check.

 When you’re done, you can then commit your local changes, push them to your GitHub forked repo, and then open a pull request against the upstream repo.